xiaodongdai/book-ica/README.md

 # book-ica
-Periodically check idle delivery time slot from ice.se
+A chrome extension to help you book a delivery time slot.